janno-p/eio2022/pliiatsid/README.md

     4-7
     6-6

-Here, the first move flips pencils 4 to 7, resulting in `ttttttnttt`.
+Here, the first move flips pencils 4 to 7, resulting in `tttttntttt`.
 Then the pencil 6 should be flipped back to have them all point the same way.
 Note that this is not the only way to get all the pencils to point the same way, but there is no way to do it with less than two moves.